cloudflare/cloudflare-docs/content/workers/wrangler/commands.md

 Manage Workers KV namespaces.

 {{<Aside type="note">}}
 The `kv:...` commands allow you to manage application data in the Cloudflare network to be accessed from Workers using [Workers KV](https://www.cloudflare.com/products/workers-kv/).
-Find out more about using Workers KV with Wrangler in the [Workers KV guide](/workers/wrangler/workers-kv).
+Learn more about using Workers KV with Wrangler in the [Workers KV guide](/workers/wrangler/workers-kv).
 {{</Aside>}}

 ### `create`